 “A company like Future Group can also take tax benefits on Jabong’s losses as such losses can be carried forward by acquirer.
 In valuation models even (tax savings) on losses are accounted for.”

-Meanwhile, Jabong might not have enough time as report from ET in March said that parent Global Fashion Group is going to inject $20 million so that loss-making fashion ecommerce company sales through for some time before it finds a buyer.
+Meanwhile, Jabong might not have enough time as a report from ET in March said that parent Global Fashion Group is going to inject $20 million so that loss-making fashion e-commerce company sales through for some time before it finds a buyer.

 Jabong is actually making profits

 It was between the period from January-March 2016 that Jabong’s net sales rose by 14% to $36.2 million, this way it enabled them to have a profit of $0.2 million.
 Though it wasn’t much but when we compare to $77 million loss registered by India’s top 3 eCommerce portal: Amazon, Flipkart, and Snapdeal, this little profit actually means a lot.

 So now FDI or Foreign Direct Investment is welcomed by Govt of India in online marketplaces and this could be the reason behind Alibaba and Myntra being keen to acquire Jabong.
 Myntra and Jabong are catering the same audience hence if it acquires Jabong then it will be seen as the perfect setting.